-Distinguished Proficient Basic Unsatisfactory Not Observed Area 5 Purpose and Explanation of Content, Lesson, Unit or Classroom Activity Classroom interactions are highly respectful and the teacher demonstrates a passionate commitment to the subject.
-Classroom interactions reflect general warmth and caring and a genuine culture for learning.
-Classroom interactions are generally appropriate and free from conflict with a minimal culture for learning.
-Classroom interactions between the teacher and students are negative and do not represent a culture for learning.
+Distinguished Proficient Basic Unsatisfactory Not Observed Area 5 Purpose and Explanation of Content, Lesson, Unit or Classroom Activity Classroom interactions are highly respectful and the teacher demonstrates a passionate commitment to the subject. interactions reflect interactions are general warmth general warmth onstrates a ionate mitment to the interactions reflect general warmth and caring and a genuine culture for mitment to the interactions are generally appropriate and free from conflict with a minimal culture for learning.
 This criterion was not observed or rated.
 Total: Choose an item.
 Total: Choose an item.
 Total: Choose an item.
 Total: Choose an item.
 Total: Choose an item.
 Distinguished Proficient Basic Unsatisfactory Not Observed Area 6 A Using Questioning and Discussion Techniques Students formulate and ask high-level questions.
 Teacher formulates and asks several high- level questions.
-Teacher questioning and discussion techniques are uneven with some high- level questions.
+Teacher questioning and discussion techniques are uneven with some high-level questions.
 Teacher makes poor use of questioning and discussion techniques, with low level questions, limited student participation and little true discussion.
 This criterion was not observed or rated.
 Total: Choose an item.
 Total: Choose an item.
 Total: Choose an item.
 Total: Choose an item.
 Total: Choose an item. В Students assume responsibility for the participation of most students in the discussion.
 Teachers assumes responsibility for the discussion which includes most students.
 There is some attempt by the teacher to initiate student discussion and student participation.
 There is little to no student discussion even though the opportunity is there.
 This criterion was not observed or rated.
 Total: Choose an item.
 Total: Choose an item.
 Total: Choose an item.
 Total: Choose an item.
 Total: Choose an item.